-The University shall or shall require that its service provider document and implement software license management practices that address the following components:
+The University shall document and implement software license management practices that address the following components:

 1. Assess annually whether all software is used in accordance with license agreements.

 10.4 Configuration Management and Change Control

 Configuration Management and Change Control requirements identify the steps necessary to document and monitor the configuration of IT systems, and to control changes to these items during their life cycles.
 While the full extent of Configuration Management and Change Control is beyond the scope of this Standard, the University will establish and maintain a change control process.